Caves & Tunnels & Holes in the Ground

 In 1882-5 and 1925, two modern tunnels, the "Nuova Galleria Posillpo" and the “Laziale”, respectively, were built to join Mergellina with the north.
 They flank the “Neapolitan Crypt” on either side and are heavily used today.
-(The older one, the "Nuova Galleria Posillpo", also known originally as the Municipal Tramway Tunnel, was renamed "Quattro Giornate" after WWII in honor of this wartime episode.)
-The "Laziale" (generally called, simply, the Posillipo Tunnel, today) was so called from the adjective for "Lazio," the region of which Rome is the capital.
+(The older one, the "Nuova Galleria Posillpo", also known originally as the Municipal Tramway Tunnel, was renamed "Quattro Giornate" ("Four Days) in honor of this WWII episode.)
+The "Laziale" (today,generally called, simply, the Posillipo Tunnel) was so called from the adjective for "Lazio," the region (state, this context) is Rome is the capital of.
 Both tunnels have over the years served both tram and car traffic.
 The tunnel essentially had the same function as the old Seiano one, to get traffic out of Naples and up the coast towards Rome.
-Back in the main part of Naples, there is now also the Galleria della Vittoria, built in 1927–8; this tunnel joins the center of Naples to the areas of Chiaia and Mergellina by running from the main port beneath Monte Echia (or Pizzofalcone), the cliff that overlooks Santa Lucia and the Castel dell’Ovo (the “Egg Castle”).[see related entries on the metropolitana train lines]
+Back in the main part of Naples, there is now also the Galleria della Vittoria (Victory Tunnel), built in 1927–8; it tunnel joins the center of Naples to the areas of Chiaia and Mergellina by running from the main port beneath Monte Echia (or Pizzofalcone), the cliff that overlooks Santa Lucia and the Castel dell’Ovo (the “Egg Castle”).[see related entries on the metropolitana train lines]